-Venturing is a coed, high-adventure program for youth 14 through 20 years of age, or 13 years of age and have completed the eighth grade.
-The program provides positive experiences through exciting and meaningful youth-run activities that help them pursue their special interests, grow by teaching others, and develop leadership skills.
+Venturing is a coed, high adventure programs for older youth who are 14 years old and have completed the 8th grade – 20 years of age.
+Venturing’s purpose is to provide positive experiences through exciting and meaningful youth-run activities that help them pursue their special interests, develop leadership skills and prepare them to become responsible and caring adults.

 What is a Sea Scout?